 The Facilities Financial Planning Program establishes a level charge to the General Fund that will perpetually replenish the cash flows necessary to finance the construction of critical City facilities.
 This plan will be updated annually as part of the budget process, or as conditions change.
-The City shall strive to maintain fund balance in the Facilities Financial Planning Reserve at a level equal to or greater than the maximum annual debt service on existing obligations.
+Specific requirements for annual funding and minimum reserve balance for the FFP Program can be found in City Council Policy F-28.